didi/TrafficIndex/README.md

 Finally, Get executable program TrafficIndex

-Start the calculation program like this nohup ./TrafficIndex &
+Start the calculation program like this: nohup ./TrafficIndex &